jasieksz/DAAGER/.ide/README.md

 IDE default settings
 ====================

 This directory contains default settings for IDE-s.
-Currently only configuration for IntelliJ IDEA is available.
+Configurations for IntelliJ IDEA and Eclipse are available.

 IntelliJ IDEA
 -------------